 Cats are notoriously picky eaters, but changes to your cat’s regular eating habits are a red flag.
 They may eat less volume, less frequently, or at odd hours.
 Their pickiness may also increase.

-A consistent eating routine is important to your ca’s overall health, so changes to her food habits can lead to weight issues, muscle loss, and digestive issues.
+A consistent eating routine is important to your cat’s overall health issues, so changes to her food habits can lead to weight issues, muscle loss, and digestive issues.
 Monitor changes to eating habits during times of stress to help identify possible triggers.

 Hiding or Cowering

 Other changes like disinterest in playtime, neediness, aloofness or any other out-of-the-ordinary changes in your cat’s behaviour can be a sign that your cat is feeling stressed.
 One-off quirks aren’t usually a cause for concern, but it’s a good idea to take note of subtle changes just in case they persist or worsen.

 How to Help a Cat with Anxiety

 Once you’ve identified your cat’s anxiety, it’s time to figure out how to help them calm down.
 Your cat’s anxiety may be triggered by several factors, and oftentimes, a bad habit is built as a coping mechanism of the stressor.

 You may have to retrain your cat to ditch the destructive behaviours or try natural calming solutions to help them relax.
 Figuring out what is causing your cat’s stress will help you choose an appropriate course of action.